ValiQcode/EAN13kit/README.md

 # EAN13kit
-Copyright (c) 2024 Bastiaan Quast, ValiQ Security.
+Copyright © 2024 Bastiaan Quast, ValiQ Security.

 **EAN13kit** is an open-source Swift library for generating EAN-13 barcode images.
 This lightweight library enables users to create EAN-13 barcodes as `UIImage` objects directly from numeric codes, suitable for retail, inventory, and logistics applications.